kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### 🌾 Core Grain Network Modules

-**Trish's practical guidance**: *"Our core modules are the foundation of everything we build.
-These are well-documented, well-tested, and perfect for contributors who want to understand how the system works."*
+**Glow's technical analysis**: *"Our core modules are the foundation of everything we build.
+These are well-documented, well-tested, and perfect for contributors who want to understand how the system works under the hood."*

 - **grainbarrel** - Build system (`gb` command)
 - **graintime** - Neovedic timestamp system (`gt` command)